 Quick Summary

-• La Linea rental yields typically sit at 6-9%.
+- La Linea gross rental yields run 4-6% at the town average, with cheaper barrios such as La Atunara-Periáñez reaching higher.
 Gibraltar yields are typically 3-5%.

 The Campo de Gibraltar area has one of the most interesting property dynamics in Southern Europe.
-You have two markets separated by a few hundred metres that couldn't be more different in price, yield, currency, and risk profile.
+Two markets separated by a few hundred metres could not be more different in price, yield, currency, and risk profile.
 Understanding both properly helps you make the right call for your situation.

 This is not a comparison where one side wins.
 La Linea and Gibraltar suit different buyers with different goals.
 What follows is a straight analysis of both.